freeCodeCamp/freeCodeCamp/guide/english/typescript/interfaces/index.md

 }
 ```

-We can also use interfaces as the Promises to our classes.For example when we declaring names of methods in our interface they
-needs to be in our implementation otherwise we will get an exception
+We can also use interfaces as the Promises to our classes.
+For example, when declaring names of methods in our interface they need to be in our implementation otherwise we will get an exception.
 Example:
 ```typescript
 interface Login {